-Azure ExpressRoute lets you create private connections between Azure datacenters and infrastructure that’s on your premises or in a colocation environment.
-ExpressRoute connections don't go over the public Internet and offer more reliability, faster speeds, lower latencies, and higher security than typical Internet connections.
-In some cases, using ExpressRoute connections to transfer data between on-premises systems and Azure can also yield significant cost benefits.
+Azure ExpressRoute lets you create private connections between Azure datacenters and infrastructure on your premises or in a colocation environment.
+ExpressRoute connections don't go over the public Internet.
+They offer more reliability, faster speeds, and lower latencies, and higher security than typical Internet connections.
+In some cases, using ExpressRoute connections to transfer data between on-premises systems and Azure can yield significant cost benefits.

 ExpressRoute lets you securely add compute and storage capacity to your existing datacenter.
 With high throughput and fast latencies, Azure will feel like a natural extension to your datacenter, so you enjoy the scale and economics of the public cloud without having to compromise on network performance.

-With predictable, reliable and high-throughput connections offered by ExpressRoute, you can build applications that span on-premises infrastructure and Azure without compromising security or performance.
-For example, you can have a corporate intranet application running in Azure that authenticates users using an on-premises Active Directory service, and serve all corporate users without traffic ever routing through the public Internet.
+With predictable, reliable, and high-throughput connections offered by ExpressRoute, build applications that span on-premises infrastructure and Azure without compromising privacy or performance.
+For example, run a corporate intranet application in Azure that authenticates users with an on-premises Active Directory service, and serve all corporate users without traffic ever routing through the public Internet.